 What Is Detoxification?

-Detoxification, or detox, is the process of letting the body remove the drugs in it.
+Detoxification (detox) is the process of clearing the body of drugs or alcohol that an individual has consumed.
 The purpose of detox is to safely manage withdrawal symptoms when someone stops taking drugs or alcohol.

 Everyone has a different experience with detox.
 The type of drug and how long it was used affect what detox will be like.

 It can take days or months to get through withdrawal symptoms for most drugs.
-The length of withdrawal depends on the type of drugs and how heavily they were used.
+The length of withdrawal depends on a number of factors, including:

-Speak with someone who can help you find a medically assisted detox now.
+Speak with someone who can help you find a medically assisted detox.

-Choosing to detox at home can be deadly.
+Choosing to detox at home can be dangerous and potentially deadly.
 Quitting “cold turkey” or without medical supervision can lead to serious issues such as seizures and severe dehydration.

 There are inpatient and outpatient detox programs that help prevent dangerous complications.
 People with severe addictions should seek inpatient detox because withdrawal can be fatal.
 Inpatient detox includes 24-hour support and monitoring.

 Everyone’s detox needs are different.
 The drug detox process helps addicted people get personalized treatment.
-In most cases, the process involves three steps:
+In most cases, the process involves 3 steps: